framedsc/Sitesource/markdown/GameGuides/dmc.md

 - F12 = PlayersOnly (pauses the game - stays frozen while alt-tabbing)
 - Control + Numpad 1-8 = Force FOV

-The setres commands to change resolution need to be used with GeDoSato, more of that explained in the hotslamping section.
+The setres commands to change resolution need to be used with GeDoSato, more of that explained in the Hotsampling section.

 The last two lines are required if you use the [alternative CE table made by one3rd](..\CheatTables\DMC-DevilMayCry-Merged-DOF--Tonemap-v0.2.CT) altough is recommended to use a DOF shader with reshade for shooting.